preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-templates/index.rst

 Using a template in the Document Wizard
 *****************************************

-How to use a template in the Document Wizard is described on this page: (Link to be added soon).
+How to use a template in the Document Wizard is described on this page: :doc:`Using the Document Wizard </working-with-documents/using-the-document-wizard/index>`.